 The evening meals would sometimes be cheese or meat fondues, both of which we loved as kids.

-And the biggest advantage is that you can adjust the heat to suit the state of your fondue.Cheese Electric 64oz Fondue Melting Pot
+The biggest advantage of an electric fondue pot is that you can adjust the heat to suit the state of your fondue.Cheese Electric 64oz Fondue Melting Pot

 Cheese fondue recipes

-If you try this recipe I think you will find it very close to the original, but hey if you can find Gruyère then use that instead!
+If you try this recipe I think you will find it very close to the original, but hey if you can find Gruyère then please feel free to use that instead!

 Just use the same weight of Emmentaler and Gruyère (or cheddar) to suit the number of people you have.